EzyGang/py-cachify/README.md

 ## How to use

-You can read more in-depth tutorial [here](https://py-cachify.readthedocs.io/latest/tutorial/).
+You can read more in-depth tutorials [here](https://py-cachify.readthedocs.io/latest/tutorial/).

-First, to start working with the library, you will have to initialize it by using provided `init_cachify` function:
+First, to start working with the library, you will have to initialize it by using the provided `init_cachify` function:
 ```python
 from py_cachify import init_cachify